 Prof David Denison - personal details

 After an undergraduate degree at Cambridge (Mathematics, then Anglo-Saxon, Norse & Celtic) I did a doctorate at Oxford.
 I have been at Manchester for a long time, with a personal chair since 1995, and the Smith chair from 2008.
-In January 2014 I received an honorary doctorate from Uppsala University and was elected a Fellow of the British Academy.
+In 2014 I received an honorary doctorate from Uppsala University and was elected a Fellow of the British Academy.

 - 2011-12 PhD Program in Linguistics in the University of Zurich (Kurzzeitdozent)

 - 2006 Institut du Monde anglophone, Paris 3, Sorbonne Nouvelle (Visiting Professor, and associate member of Groupe de Recherches en Linguistique Anglaise SESYLIA).

 - 1998 Dpto.
 Filoloxía Inglesa e Alemana, University of Santiago de Compostela (Visiting Professor).

 - 1992 Department of English, University of British Columbia (Visiting Professor).

 - 1985-86 Engels Seminarium, University of Amsterdam (Gastdocent).